-If you have never visited the north, this could be the perfect reason to make your way there.
-I was surprised to see that this province is full of hiking trails, and many of them are surprisingly famous, such as the beginning of Pieter Pad or Pronkjewailpad.
+If you have never visited the north, this could be the perfect reason to make your way there at some point.
+I was surprised to see that this province is full of hiking trails, and many of them are well known, such as the beginning of Pieter Pad or Pronkjewailpad.

-This province has an interesting history and picturesque scenarios that it is a cultural most in the Netherlands.
+This province has an interesting history and picturesque scenes that are a cultural must in the Netherlands.
 One unique part is ‘t Roegwold, a nature reserve where you can find Knuppelpad (a 750-meter wooden footpath right through the swamp of ‘t Roegwold).

 I have walked enough last year to find that in every city there is a huge park.
 So, check Google Maps for the green zones and start walking towards them.
 You will be surprised by how much your local town has to offer!